pragmint/open-practices/capabilities/code-maintainability.md

 Reducing coupling between abstractions creates a modular and flexible codebase.
 Independent, well-defined components minimize unintended side effects, making the code easier to understand, modify, and test.
-This modularity ensures that changes in one part of the system do not disrupt others, preserving stability and reducing cognitive load. <ed> Do we mean reducing cognitive load on...the system?
-Or on the developers reading/reviewing the code?
-Please clarify. </ed> Clear abstractions and minimal dependencies support better documentation and collaboration, facilitating efficient onboarding and continuous improvement.
+This modularity ensures that changes in one part of the system do not disrupt others, preserving stability and reducing cognitive load on developers.
+Clear abstractions and minimal dependencies support better documentation and collaboration, facilitating efficient onboarding and continuous improvement.

 ### [Refactor](/practices/refactor.md)